chtenb/fate/README.md

   machinery almost for free
 - because there are several python implementations, this even potentially allows fate to be run in-browser
-- performance critical parts can easily be implemented as a C or C++ extension
+- performance critical parts can easily be implemented as a C or C++ extension, or using Cython, when the need arises

 Vim has several user interfaces, due to the many platforms and user preferences.
 To anticipate on this, we will separate the user interface from the underlying machinery.